 Gen3 Ford Raptor Tuning

-We are excited to announce the availability of Accessport tuning, bolt-on power upgrades, and Accesstuner Pro custom tuning support for Ford’s Gen 3 F-150 Raptor.
-We initially released tuning support for the Gen3’s predecessor, the Gen2 Raptor, back in January of 2019.
-Much like the Gen2, the updated Gen3 is still powered by a 3.5L Twin-Turbocharged V6 EcoBoost engine and is prime for tuning.
+We are excited to offer Accessport tuning, bolt-on power upgrades, and Accesstuner Pro custom tuning support for Ford’s Gen 3 F-150 Raptor.
+Tuning support for the Gen3’s predecessor, the Gen2 Raptor, was released back in January of 2019.
+Much like the Gen2, the updated Gen3 is powered by a 3.5L Twin-Turbocharged V6 EcoBoost engine and is prime for tuning.
 Some slight tweaks by Ford do allow the newer trucks to make a bit more power, something we certainly aren’t complaining about.
-This initial launch of 2021-2022 Ford Raptor tuning includes a 50-State Legal Accessport and Off The Shelf (OTS) maps as well as Accesstuner Pro to allow for custom tuning by any of our Authorized Protuners.
+Full tuning support is available for the 2021-2023 Ford Raptor, including a 50-State Legal Accessport and Off The Shelf (OTS) maps as well as Accesstuner Pro to allow for custom tuning by any of our Authorized Protuners.

 The ECU Maps below are available in two flavors each, one for 91 octane fuel and one for 93 octane fuel.
 Power gains for 93 octane are displayed below, gains for 91 octane fuel are displayed on our Map Notes Page ( Stage 1 91, Stage 2 91, and Performance Tow 91).